FOREX-Dollar regains footing after U.S. govt shutdown, higher yields support

 “A reverse correlation has been in place for a while between Treasury yields and the dollar, but there are signs that the disconnect between the two is finally beginning to reverse,” Fukaya at FPG Securities said.

-Before Friday’s fall sterling had gained against the dollar for seven straight sessions, with traders welcoming positive noises from the European Union about Brexit negotiations.
+Before Friday’s fall sterling had gained for seven straight sessions against the dollar, with traders welcoming positive noises from the European Union about negotiations for Britain’s exit.

 Reporting by Shinichi Saoshiro; Editing by Shri Navaratnam and Eric Meijer